xeolabs/scenejs.github.com/_posts/2013-10-28-scenejs-quick-start.md

 </div>
 </section><!-- /#table-of-contents -->

-SceneJS is super easy to get started with, thanks to its succinct API with lots of defaults and training wheels.
+SceneJS is super easy to get into, thanks to its succinct API with lots of defaults and training wheels.
 But don't let let that simplicity fool you - under that friendly facade it's optimised to death with serious tricks like scene compilation and GL state sorting, so it will happily scale up to thousands of objects.
 Let's get into it.